 Since there is a limited economic situation, many credit card customers are in major debt, and have been hit hard with fines and fees.
 Credit card debt is a scary business, which is why credit card customers should always ensure that they can leave within their means with their card.
 Often, shopping around for the right card is the best way to get a card that is right for you.
 If you’re looking to compare some of the best cashback credit cards, it may be worth checking out a site like https://www.gobear.com/sg/credit-card/cashback for more information.
 Nobody wants to get into major debt with their credit card and be hit with major fees.
 However, the new credit card regulations will prevent fees from being raised without notice, or double billing practices that some credit card companies have used to extract more money from those with poor credit.
 To make up for the fees that they will lose from those in major debt, credit card companies are turning to extracting fees from those with good credit histories.

 People with good credit are rebelling against the new rules, because in an effect, they are being held financially responsible for those who didn’t manage their credit well.
+If you struggle with your credit, there is some helpful info at repair.credit that you can look into.
 Previously, they were able to get past annual fees even while earning frequent flier miles and other credit rewards.

 The credit card industry has not always depended on a scaled fee depending on the quality of your credit.
 But the new regulations are disturbing the norm for what current credit card holders have seen as a beneficial payment option.
 The danger that this may have for the credit card industry has not yet been determined, as more than a third of consumers, about 50 million people, are responsible users with good credit histories.